beatricepedretti/USS_ENTERPRISE/README.md

 <h3>Board settings</h3>

-It is placed inside the wooden box and it is powered by the computer.
+The board is placed inside the wooden box with custom sliding plexiglass cover, and it is powered by the computer.
 The connection between the board and the computer can be performed using any COM the user wants, it will be recognized by our code.

 <h3>Servomotors settings</h3>